solanafuns/solana-cpi/readme.md

 # solana cpi demo

-## module1
+## module

-simple module print msg.
+simple module print some msg , and zero what account it get at first account info.

-## module2
+## main

-from this module will call module1 by cpi.
+main module, this will call module1.

 ## client

-one client program call module2 and transfer module1 program address to module1.
+one client program call module main and transfer module1 program address to main.